 Thanks to these characteristics, mHealth apps are preferred over a consultation or visit to a doctor.

 mHealth apps bridge the gap between doctors and patients.
 In this age of advanced technology, challenges regarding the arduousness of getting appointments is removed.
-The following statistic represents this convenience:52% of smartphone users gather health-related information on their phones.
-Click To Tweet
+The following statistic represents this convenience:

 mHealth apps deliver quality care with improved patient interaction and efficient workflows.
 These are done with minimal complexity and cost to achieve desired goals.
 The ubiquitousness of smartphones is driving the demand for mHealth apps.

-Here are a few customer oriented features that you as an mHealth app developer should consider:
+Here are a few customer-oriented features that you as a mHealth app developer should consider: